-6.4 A stablecoin has value stabilisation mechanism and may be less volatile as compared to non-backed digital currencies.
+6.4 A stablecoin has value stabilisation mechanism and may be less volatile as compared to traditional or unbacked cryptocurrencies.
 Notwithstanding this, its stability would depend on the way in which it is pegged, the type and volatility of reserve assets (if any) as well as the governance structure that underpins the backing and redemption mechanism.

-6.5 For the purpose of the Guidelines, the relevant types of stablecoins include:
+6.5 For the purpose of the Guidelines, the relevant models of stablecoins include: